-“So they want to use your door?”
+“So they want to take it from you.
+Predictable.”

-“They want me to pay fees for using it.
+“Not take…but they want me to pay fees for using it.
 Or…I could let them use the door if they need it to, I dunno, transport supplies or do something really important.
 They’d be able to use it in case of emergencies, they said.”

 Pisces looked as if he was ready to spit.
 He pursed his lips and sniffed before wiping his nose on his robe.

 “Hah.
 If you agreed to that, then no doubt every day the city would face a crisis of unprecedented severity that required usage of the door.”